General Mobile Radio Service: Range

 As with other UHF radio services, reliable range is considered to be line-of-sight and the distance to the radio horizon can be estimated based on antenna height.
-Theoretically, the range between two hand-held units would be about one or two miles (about 1.5–3 km); mobile units have higher antennas and a range of around 5 miles (8 km).
-A GMRS repeater with an antenna that is high above the surrounding terrain can extend the usable range over a wide area – for example, up to a 20–mile (32.2 km) radius around the repeater station.
-Obstructions such as hills and buildings can reduce range.
-Higher power does not necessarily give a proportional increase in range, although it may improve the reliability of communication at the limits of line-of-sight distance.
+Theoretically, the range between two hand-held units on flat ground would be about one or two miles (about 1.5–3 km).
+Mobile units might have a slightly farther range when mounted on a car roof.
+A GMRS repeater with an antenna mounted high above the surrounding terrain can extend the usable range to 20 miles or more (30+ km) depending on height.
+Obstructions such as hills, trees, and buildings will reduce range.
+Higher power does not give much increase in range although it may improve the reliability of communication at the limits of line-of-sight distance.

 Frequency assignments

 GMRS is allotted 30 frequency channels in the vicinity of 462 MHz and 467 MHz.
 They are divided into 16 main channels and 14 interstitial channels.

 Licensees may use the eight main 462 MHz channels for simplex communication or repeater outputs.

 The eight main 467 MHz channels may only be used as repeater inputs, in conjunction with the 462 MHz channels as outputs.
 The repeater input frequencies are exclusive to GMRS, and may be used only by licensed GMRS operators.

 GMRS operators are permitted to transmit at up to 50 watts transmitter power output, on the 16 main channels, but transmitting 1 to 5 watts is more common in practice.

-The interstitial frequencies are in-between the main channels, and the 462 MHz interstitial frequencies may be used for simplex as long as the effective radiated power does not exceed 5 watts.
+The interstitial frequencies are in-between the main channels, and the 462 MHz interstitial frequencies may be used for simplex as long as the effective radiated power (ERP) does not exceed 5 watts.
 The 467 MHz interstitial frequencies have a power limit of 500 milliwatts ERP, and only hand-held portable units may transmit on these channels.